 Bellingham SeaFeast features local seafood such as salmon, a beverage garden (beer, wine, cider), live music, art vendors, a free 5K run, a pinball tournament, boat rides (not free), and speakers at Zuanich Point Park, 2600 N Harbor Loop Drive in Bellingham.

-Wild Waves has a family event the last weekend in September at 36201 Enchanted Pkwy S in Federal Way.
+Wild Waves has two options on Fridays, Saturdays, and Sundays at 36201 Enchanted Pkwy S in Federal Way.
 Children younger than age 18 must be with an adult age 21+.
-[Scary events begin Oct.
-3.]

-Booville offers daytime trick-or-treating, face-painting and entertainment for age 12 and younger.
+Starts Sept.
+26 — Booville offers daytime trick-or-treating, face-painting and entertainment for age 12 and younger, Sat. & Sun.

 Run or Wine is a 5K/10K urban run/walk that includes wine tasting (or beer/cider), a race photo to download, and post-race snacks beginning at Dragonfly Sculpture Bridge, 14735 NE 145th St. in Woodinville.
 Repeats several times a year.